 Make a booking request

-For architecture and design enthusiasts, a must-visit is Villa Benkemoun, a white building from the 1970s straight out of the imagination of architect Emile Sala.
+For architecture and design enthusiasts, Villa Benkemoun is a must-visit: a stunning white 70s building designed by architect Emile Sala.

 In Arles, an iconic villa boasting modernist architecture typical of the seventies